peterkeen/heroku-buildpack-vendorbinaries/README.md

            Vendoring https://s3.amazonaws.com/my-bucket/foo.tar.gz
     ...

 The buildpack will detect that your app has a `.vendor_urls` file in the root.
 Each line in this file will be treated as a URL pointing at a tarball to fetch and extract into your application's root directory.
+Note that `.vendor_urls` must end with a newline in order to correctly read all entries.